dawar-s/dawar-s/README.md

 :wave: I'm Sarthak Dawar !

-:school: Masters in Applied Data Analytics from Boston University, USA
+:man_student: Masters in Applied Data Analytics from Boston University, USA

-:school: Bachelor degree in Electronics and Communication from UPTU, India
+:man_student: Bachelor degree in Electronics and Communication from UPTU, India

 :office: Highly skilled programmer with 10+ years of experience in creating dynamic web applications.
 In-depth experience in all facets of Software Development Life Cycle, from analysis and design to implementation and maintenance achieved through agile methodologies.